kevinmburk/cdb-style-guide/style-guide.md

 - If not an `index.tsx` file, files should be named PascalCase.
 - If the file has no JSX element export, the file should be in camelCase and have a `.ts` file type, except...
-- If the file is a Typescript models file, the file should be named in PascalCase with `Resource` in the file name i.e. `TacoMenuResource.ts`
+- If the file is a Typescript models file, the file should be named in PascalCase with `Resource` in the file name. (i.e. `TacoMenuResource.ts`)

 ### Component Folder Organization

 - **Only one JSX component export per file.**
 - Multiple component files can be stored in the same folder, provided they are only used in the master `index.tsx` file.
-If used in other components, the file should be moved up the file tree to the base of where they're shared amongst the children components.
+If used in other components, the file should be moved up the file tree to the base of where it's shared amongst the children components.
 - If a component is getting big and filled with a lot of business logic functions, they should be moved to a `utils` file.
-Name the file after the parent folder in camelCase, i.e. `tacoMenuItemUtils.ts`
+Name the file after the parent folder in camelCase. (i.e. `tacoMenuItemUtils.ts`)

 ### Component File Organization